-Please remember to be considerate of others and promptly remove clothes from the washing and drying machines.
+completion of cycle.
 The University is not responsible for articles left unattended or any damage that occurs to articles.
 If you have problems with machines, please contact the Office of Residential Life with information about the type of machine and machine number.
 Do not assume another student has already made a report.
 If you encounter a problem with a machine, please make the report so Residential Life can address the issue.
 If machines have signs indicating they are out of order, do not use the machine.
 Ignoring signs could result in damage to University property.